Skip to Main Content

 • Book Reviews: A review is a critical evaluation which will often provide information about the author.
 By reading reviews, you can determine the quality of a book or movie.Books are reviewed in newspapers, magazines, and scholarly journals.
 Ordinarily a book will be reviewed within a year after it is published, although it may be reviewed later.
 The following are two sources for finding book reviews:

-The Web contains a wealth of information published by governments, educational institutions, professional organizations, non-profit groups, commercial enterprises, and private individuals all over the world.
-Since there are no standards for information quality on the Web, not everything you find will be accurate or appropriate to use as research.
-Generally speaking, you can locate reliable information on authoritative Web sites, such as:
+The web contains a wealth of information published by government departments, educational institutions, non-profit organizations, commercial enterprises and private individuals all over the world.
+Since there are no standards for information quality on the web, not everything you find will be accurate or appropriate to use as research.

-College and university web site url addresses are identified by the .edu domain suffix:
+College and university websites - URL addresses are identified by the .edu domain suffix:

 • Excludes student or faculty pages hosted by the educational institution.